exercism/ruby/README.md

 rake test:clock -- -p
 ```

-To show an example of running a limited number of tests, we will use the
+To run a subset of the tests, use a regular expression:
-"hamming" exercise with a pattern of "identical" to run (currently) two tests:

 ```sh
 rake test:hamming -- -p -n="/identical/"
 ```